FAQ for Centralizing Personnel Records

 Why are we doing this?

 By the University (Board) Rules, personnel records must be kept in Human Resources.
-At this time records are not in compliance, as they are being kept in multiple locations.

 Our unit has a lot of (historical) records that still meet document retention parameters, but are not electronic.
 Does this guide apply to those documents?

 Currently, this guide covers only documents created on or after July 1, 2012.
 However, we anticipate that the process for handling historical documents to be similar.

 How do I know who is responsible for preparing documents for scanning?

 If prepared by unit in any paper form